EMI Troubleshooting: How to Fix EMC Issues

 Once you initiate the necessary fixes, operations should return to normal.
 After you make the repairs, you have to monitor and re-measure the emissions through testing to be sure your solution is working and continues to work.
 Include these post-fix measurements in your final report.

-If an issue persists after applying the solution, you will need to repeat the process in the same order.
+If an issue persists after applying the solution, you must repeat the process in the same order.
 Even if the solution mitigates the effects, you should completely fix the issue to ensure no further complications occur.

 Trust Astrodyne TDI to Cover Your EMI Filter Needs